Introduction to Agile MVP

 - Product: End product.

-Agile Minimum Viable Product is the smallest unit of the Agile Project Management that delivers customer value.
-Analyzing the acumens collected from the Minimum Viable Product (MVP) proves to be less expensive than developing a product with full-fledged features.
-Developing a product with full-fledged features directly without any analysis increases the risk and cost involved due to incorrect assumptions.
-Agile MVP is an iterative process that is based on data accumulated from continuous feedback.
+Agile Minimum Viable Product is the smallest unit of Agile Project Management that delivers customer value.
+Analyzing the acumens collected from the Minimum Viable Product (MVP) proves less expensive than developing a product with full-fledged features.
+Developing a product with full-fledged features directly without analysis increases the risk and cost due to incorrect assumptions.
+Agile MVP is an iterative process based on data accumulated from continuous feedback.
 Minimum Viable Product is based on key features like a minimum set of features, customer feedback, and minimum effort.

-What is the Purpose of using MVP in Implementing the Agile Practices?
+What is the Purpose of using MVP in Implementing Agile Practices?

 Below are the various reasons for using the Agile Minimum Viable Product (Agile MVP):